 In his illustrious coaching career, Gilchrist has taught more than 75 American Junior Golf Association All-Americans, six AJGA Players of the Year, two U.S. Amateur champions (American David Gossett and Colombia’s Maria Jose Uribe), two U.S. Junior Girls champions (Chile’s Nicole Perrot and Korea’s In-Kyung Kim), one NCAA women’s champion (Thailand’s Virada Nirapathpongporn) and one U.S. Public Links champion (American Michelle Wie).

-Gilchrist also teaches many of the game’s best professionals and helped Yani Tseng ascend to No. 1 in the world.
-Gilchrist also coaches China’s first fully exempt LPGA Tour player Shanshan Feng, who when combined with Tseng, have won a combined 6 majors since 2010 under Gilchrist’s guidance — Tseng (4) and Feng (2).
+Gilchrist also teaches many of the game’s best professionals.
+Gilchrist coaches China’s first fully exempt LPGA Tour player Shanshan Feng and helped Yani Tseng ascend to No. 1 in the world, who when combined together, have won a combined 6 majors since 2010 under Gilchrist’s guidance — Tseng (4) and Feng (2).

 Working on the whole person is something Gilchrist has always valued.
 That’s the main reason he partnered with Montverde Academy, a private independent co-ed college preparatory boarding and day school located just 20 minutes from GGGA.
 Montverde is where GGGA students get a rigorous academic foundation during a half day of school.